 The great European flow of migration to North America, which began in the middle of the 17th century and continued into the 20th century, was particularly attractive to those from the Rhineland who wished to escape either poverty or religious persecution.
 Many of those who left the Rhineland to seek their fortunes in the prosperous and free New World settled in the major urban centers of the United States and Canada.
 In the United States, the settlers from the Rhineland passed through immigration centers like that of Ellis Island, most of them moving on to Pennsylvania, Ohio, Texas, Illinois, California, and New York.
 In Canada, the majority of Rhinelanders settled in Ontario and the prairie provinces.
 An examination of passenger and immigration lists has revealed many important settlers to North America bearing the name Klien, or one of its variants above:

-Klien Settlers in the United States in the 18th Century
+Klien Settlers in United States in the 18th Century

-Klien Settlers in the United States in the 19th Century
+Klien Settlers in United States in the 19th Century

 - Ignaz Klien, aged 32, who arrived in Missouri in 1842

 - Ambosius Klien, aged 26, who arrived in Missouri in 1842

 Contemporary Notables of the name Klien (post 1700)